-10 Paul Dirac and The Principles of Quantum Mechanics
+10.1 Paul Dirac and Early Quantum Theory

 Although not well known to the general public, Paul Adrien Maurice Dirac hardly needs to be introduced to physicists and historians of science.
 Born in Bristol in 1902 as a Swiss citizen—his father was Swiss and Paul only acquired British nationality in 1919—he became one of the most important theoretical physicists ever.
 His impact on modern physics may even have been greater than that of